Arabian-vACC/library/docs/aerodrome/doha-hamad/appendix_temp.md

 #### 9.3.1.2 Departing Aircraft
 Departing traffic will be instructed to hold short taxiway A2 on either B or C and GMC should hand off traffic at the earliest opportunity to AIR to allow for appropriate sequencing to take place.

+#### 9.3.1.3 ATIS Configuration
+The ATIS profile will be updated to reflect the changes in the 34R approach for all configurations.